liuyisi123/liuyisi123.github.io/_teaching/2023-Autumn.md

 - **September 15**
   **Chapter 1**: Characteristics of Medical Instruments
-  Introduction to foundational concepts based on the textbook by Yu Xuefei, Chapter 1.
+  Introduction to foundational concepts based on the textbook.

 - **September 22**
   **Chapter 2**: Measurement of Bioelectric Signals - Detection Part 1